- Mission and Vision

 Any equipment malfunction should be reported immediately to the Department office staff.
 A fax machine is located in N235 CPHB and is available for department-related faxes.

 Student Use of Conference Rooms

 The Corbeil Conference Room (N202) and room N228 may be used by students for studying or group meetings if the room is available.
-Students intending to use them for meetings should schedule them through the department secretary.
+Students intending to use them for meetings should schedule them through the department Administrative Services Coordinator.
 Students will be asked to leave these rooms if faculty or staff have them scheduled.